nodemailer/wildduck/README.md

 > Attachments collections might be configured to reside in a different database than default.
 Modify sharding namespaces accordingly (and do not forget to enable sharding for the attachments database)

+### Redis Sentinel

+Wild Duck is able to use Redis Sentinel instead of single Redis master for automatic failover.
+When using Sentinel and the Redis master fails then it might take a moment until new master is elected.
+Pending requests are cached during that window, so most operations should succeed eventually.
+You might want to test failover under load though, to see how it behaves.

+Redis Sentinel failover does not guarantee consistency.
+Wild Duck does not store critical information in Redis, so even if some data loss occurs, it should not be noticeable.

 ## License

 Wild Duck Mail Agent is licensed under the [European Union Public License 1.1](http://ec.europa.eu/idabc/eupl.html).